austinsaccounts/earth-year-calculator/readme.md

 })
 ```
 ## Bugs
-  Dates enter before 1970-01-01 have not been accounted for.
+  Date entry values before 1970-01-01 have not been accounted for.

 ## Built With